-A Multicenter, Randomized, Double-Blind, Parallel-Group Dose-Controlled Study Evaluating the Safety and Efficacy of RE104 for Injection in the Treatment of Patients with Postpartum Depression (PPD)
+A Study Evaluating the Safety and Effectiveness of RE104, a Psilocybin-like substance, in the Treatment of Patients with Postpartum Depression

 Description

-After having a baby, some women get the "baby blues" or feel sad, worried or tired within a few days of giving birth.
-For many women, the baby blues go away in a few days.
-However, if any of the following symptoms persist for more than two weeks, this may be a sign of postpartum depression (PPD).
-Postpartum depression is a serious mental health condition that affects behavior and physical health.
-If you have PPD, the sad and hopeless feelings do not go away and may interfere wtih your day-to-day life.
-Medical researchers continue to look for treatments that can help.
-This research study is evaluating RE104, an investigational drug, as a potential new treatment for mental health conditions including PPD.
+After having a baby, some women feel sad, worried, or tired.
+This is known as the "baby blues" and for many women this usually goes away in a few days.
+However, if these feelings last for more than two weeks, this may be a sign of postpartum depression (PPD).
+PPD is a serious condition that affects your behavior and physical health.
+If you have PPD, you might feel sad and hopeless, and these feelings may interfere with your daily life.
+Researchers are looking for treatments to help with PPD.
+This study is evaluating RE104, an investigational drug, as a potential new treatment for PPD as compared to placebo.
+A placebo looks the same as and is given the same way as the drug being studied but has no active ingredients.
 RE104 belongs to a class of drugs called psychedelics.
-RE104 is "investigational" because it is still being studied and is not yet approved by the FDA for treatment of any condition.
+RE104 is investigational because it is still being studied and is not yet approved by the FDA.

 Details